Sunday, August 2, 2026

 and fed me the only egg their chicken had laid that week

 I went to Lewis & Clark in Portland and had never been on an airplane until I was 19.
 It’s a very long story of serendipity, but I ended up traveling much of my junior year through South Asia for $2 per day.
-I trekked alone in Nepal for a month, explored much of India by 3rd class train for two months, then to Pakistan and over the Khyber Pass into Afghanistan.
+I trekked alone in Nepal for a month, explored much of India by 3rd class train for two months, then to Pakistan and over the Khyber Pass into Afghanistan by third class bus.
 From there, Iran and Turkey.
+I could write many blog post about that big adventure.
 Looking back, I don’t know how I pulled it off.
 But it changed the trajectory of my life big time, just as Kathy’s overseas living had changed hers.

 1977—The Beginnings of Our Life and Travels Together